Meet the Team

 It is with his invaluable experience that Dr. Coyle offers an unparalleled level of medical care to women all over the Gulf Coast, hoping that, in providing his patients with treatment and relief from the conditions that have so greatly affected their ability to live free from pain, he is offering them renewed hope and enriching their lives.

-Dr. Catherine Brankin
+Dr. Catherine Brankin, DO FACOG

 Originally from Chicago, Illinois, Dr. Catherine Brankin has served patients across the globe during her time in military service.
 She attended Augustana College where she played on the women’s soccer team prior to attending medical school at Midwestern University.
 It was during medical school that she joined the United States Navy and completed her residency in Obstetrics and Gynecology at the Naval Medical Center San Diego.
 After residency, she was stationed at U.S. Naval Hospital Sigonella in Sicily, Italy and then transferred to Naval Hospital Pensacola where she was Department Head of OB/GYN and Medical Executive Chair.
 For her service to our country, she received honors including the Navy and Marine Corps Commendation Medal and the Navy Achievement Medal.